vishalrangras/env-setup/README.md

 ## Using Anaconda

-Now that you have created an environment, in order to use it, you will need to activate the environment.
+Once the Anaconda environment is created, in order to use it, you will need to activate the environment.
 This must be done **each** time you begin a new working session i.e. open a new terminal window.

 **Activate** the `deep-learning-env` environment: